 CON: Higher cost of living

-The cost of living in a big city is typically much higher than the cost of living in smaller town.
+The cost of living in a big city is typically much higher than the cost of living in a smaller town.
 This difference in the cost of living becomes even more significant when you have to find your own off-campus accommodation.
-While you will have much more choices, you will have to pay a high price for this luxury, especially if your campus is located near one of the larger cities such as New York.
+While you will have many more choices, you will have to pay a high price for this luxury.
+Especially if your campus is located near one of the larger cities such as New York.

 CON: More distractions

 The flip side of having so many fun things to do in a big city is that they can also be a big distraction.
-You need to have the self-discipline to put your academics first and only indulge in fun times if they do not affect your study time.
+You need to have the self-discipline to put your academics first.
+Only indulge in fun times if they do not affect your study time.